 To prevent the effects of hard water and reduce the risk of sediment buildup, install a water softener.
 The softener will remove the hardness minerals, improve efficiency, prevent future problems and make the unit last longer.

-It is necessary to drain a water heater when the tank is leaking, removing the old unit or doing some major service on the unit.
+It is necessary to drain a water heater when the tank is leaking, when removing the old unit or doing some major service on the unit.

 If you have to replace an anode rod or a dip tube, you should drain only a few gallons of water.
-In contrast, on some models when replacing a gas control valve or electric heating elements emptying the whole tank is necessary.
+In contrast, on some models when replacing a gas control valve or electric heating elements emptying the entire tank is necessary.

 Another reason for draining is to prevent the heater from freezing or when winterizing the unit.
 In this case, the whole tank should be emptied, including the plumbing pipes.